 Challenging viewers with his no-holds-barred choice of subject matters and art materials in Don’t Shoot the Messenger was one of Luke’s aims.
 There’s an upside-down figure of Christ on a cross, paper currency from dozens of different countries adorned with confronting images, and all manner of weapons – from riot shields to hunting knives, meat cleavers, swords and cutthroat razors.

 “The overall theme of the exhibition is injustice and protest, and people rising up against injustice globally,” Luke explains.
-There are works inspired from trips to countries where citizens have protested en masse, like Hong Kong and Venezuela, and marches held for the Black Lives Matter movement around the world as well as issues closer to home like the Religious Discrimination Bill proposed by the Morrison government, and the greed and influence of the mining industry.
+There are works inspired from trips to places overseas where citizens have protested en masse, like Hong Kong and Venezuela, and marches held for the Black Lives Matter movement around the world as well as issues closer to home like the Religious Discrimination Bill proposed by the Morrison government, and the greed and influence of the mining industry.

 Luke will be in attendance to launch Don’t Shoot the Messenger on opening night – join us on Friday 12 March from 6-8pm at aMBUSH Gallery Kambri, where there’ll be live music from DJ Chloe Maguire and complimentary drinks from Capital Brewing and Lerida Wines.